A BRIEF HISTORY OF BRADFORD

 In the 1950s Bradford was changed by large scale immigration from the West Indies, India, Bangladesh and Pakistan.
 Bradford became a multi-cultural city.

 Bradford Law Courts were built in 1990.
-The Wool Exchange was refurbished and opened as a shopping centre in 1996.
+The Wool Exchange was refurbished and opened as a shopping center in 1996.

 However tragedy struck Bradford in 1985 when a fire at the football ground killed 56 people.